 most likely not only tell you the qualifications, but many times it will start

 with what is most needed or required.
 If you learned about the job from someone

 in the company or a recruiter, be sure to find out what skills are required

-and what are most important.
+and what is most important.
 Your resume will be scanned quickly, be sure

 - The resume includes an objective statement that refers to another industry,

-position or company.
-This is in line with Forbes advice to pay attention to
+position, or company.
+This is in line with Forbes’s advice to pay attention to

 detail.
-I would recommend removing the objective statement all together.
+I would recommend removing the objective statement altogether.
 Use

 that space for a headline statement that highlights your skills and background.